At a glance

 Students may be placed in public or private schools, or at a residential school where they live full time.

-services aren’t meeting her needs, what can you do?
-One option might be an out-of-district
+If services aren’t meeting your child’s needs, what can you do?
+One option might be an out-of-district .

-With this option, your district would pay for your child to attend an outside school that offers the type of help and setting she needs.
-It could be a public school, a private day school or a residential school where she lives full time.
+With this option, your district would pay for your child to attend an outside school that offers the type of help and setting your child needs.
+It could be a public school, a private day school, or a residential school where your child would live full time.

 There are certain things the IEP team should take into account when deciding if your child should be placed out-of-district.
 These include:

-least restrictive environment your child can learn in?
-That’s a legal term that means your child should be taught in classes with kids who don’t have disabilities for as much of the school day as possible—unless her special needs make that impossible.
+- What is the least restrictive environment your child can learn in?
+That’s a legal term that means kids with disabilities should be taught in classes with kids who don’t have disabilities for as much of the school day as possible — unless their special needs make that impossible.

 You may also need to think more about your child’s social life.
-Going out-of-district can leave her with fewer chances to hang out with siblings and local friends.
-It can also limit her interactions with kids who don’t have learning and thinking differences.
+Going out-of-district can leave kids with fewer chances to hang out with siblings and local friends.
+It can also limit their interactions with kids who don’t have learning and thinking differences.